SingleDigitIQ/cozylights/README.md

 ## Todo

-- add a disclaimer on every load that this is alpha/beta and something might not work correctly

 - fix a bug that creates light around an attempt of placing a node, instead of actually placed node

-- limit wielded_light radius and enable it by default, instead of enable/disable setting, use setting of max radius for wielded light, if -1 - then its disabled

 - stress test it with heavily modded worlds, possible problem: luajit ram limit for default luajit on linux?